 1/3 cup toasted, chopped pecans

-1) Grate the orange peel and add to a pot with the sugar, ginger and the juice from the orange.
+1) Grate the orange peel and add to a pot with the sugar, ginger, water and the juice from the orange.
 Simmer over medium heat, stirring, until the sugar is dissolved.

 2) Rinse cranberries well with water.
 Add the cranberries to the pot and cook until they pop, about 5 - 10 minutes.
 Transfer mixture to a serving bowl.
 Add pecans and let cool.
 The sauce will thicken as it cools.